-If you've ever looked up into a tree and seen a cluster or ball of twigs, you've seen a witches'-broom.
+If you've ever looked up into a tree and seen a cluster or ball of twigs, you've seen a witches' broom.
 This happens when many small twigs start growing in the same location.
 This can be caused by several different factors.
-The tree should be carefully inspected so that the cause of this problem can be determined, if possible, as some are pest- and disease-related.
+The tree should be carefully inspected the cause of this problem can be determined, if possible, as some are pest- and disease-related.

-This parasitic plant attaches to the branches so it can share the plant's water and nutrients.
-The witches'-broom will form near these mistletoe-infested branches.
+This parasitic plant attaches to the branches so it can share the tree's water and nutrients.
+The witches' broom will form near these mistletoe-infested branches.

-Sometimes these will form because the tree is stressed from a branch that broke off by accident or pruning that was not done properly.
+Sometimes they will form because the tree is stressed from a branch that broke off by accident or because pruning was not done properly.

-Two other reasons that a tree will develop a witches'-broom is that an insect is attacking the plant or a disease has been introduced.
+Two other reasons that a tree will develop a witches' broom is because an insect is attacking the plant or a disease has been introduced.